Rules of the Alternative Dispute Resolution Program

 Rule 2.
 The Roster:

-(a) The Administrative Judge shall establish and maintain a roster of mediators ("the Roster") who shall possess such qualifications and training as required by Part 146 of the Rules of the Chief Administrative Judge (see http://www.nycourts.gov/rules/chiefadmin/146.shtml).
+(a) The Administrative Judge shall establish and maintain a roster of mediators and neutral evaluators ("the Roster") who shall possess the qualifications and training required by Part 146 of the Rules of the Chief Administrative Judge (see http://www.nycourts.gov/rules/chiefadmin/146.shtml) as either a mediator or neutral evaluator, in addition to the requirements set forth below.
+Applications to join the Roster will be accepted between January 1st and March 31st of the calendar year.
+Applications received outside this time period will be deferred for consideration to January 1st of the next calendar year.

-(c) The Roster will be available through the Nassau County Supreme Court or on the Commercial Division website (at http://www.nycourts.gov/courts/comdiv/nassau.shtml).
+(f) The Roster will be available through the Nassau County Supreme Court’s website.

 Rule 3.
 Procedure:

-(a) Cases shall be referred to mediation as early as is practicable.
-If the Justice or the Administrative Judge decides to refer a case to the Program or if the parties consent to a referral at a conference or in a written stipulation, the Justice shall issue an Order of Reference requiring that the case proceed to mediation in accordance with these Rules.
-A case not deemed appropriate for referral at its outset may be referred to the Program later in the discretion of the Justice.
+(a) Cases shall be referred to mediation or neutral evaluation as early as is practicable.
+If the assigned Justice decides to refer a case to the Program or if the parties consent to a referral at a conference or in a written stipulation, the assigned Justice shall issue an Order of Reference requiring that the case proceed to mediation or neutral evaluation in accordance with these Rules.
+A case not deemed appropriate for referral at its outset may be referred to the Program later in the discretion of the assigned Justice.

-(b) Within five (5) business days from receipt of the Order of Reference, the parties shall confer and select an agreed-upon mediator from the court=s roster.
-During this time, the parties shall also complete and return to the court and selected mediator the Mediation Initiation Form.
-Copies of the Mediation Initiation Form can be obtained from the Nassau County Supreme Court or on the Commercial Division website (at http://www.nycourts.gov/courts/comdiv/nassau.shtml).
+(b) Within five (5) business days from receipt of the Order of Reference, the parties shall confer and select an agreed-upon neutral from the Roster.
+During this time, the parties shall also complete and return to the Court and to the selected neutral the ADR Initiation Form.
+Copies of the ADR Initiation Form can be obtained from the Nassau County Supreme Court’s website.

-(c) If the parties are unable to agree on a mediator, the parties shall within the same five (5) business days from receipt of the Order of Reference, submit to the Court the Mediation Initiation Form with four (4) names from the roster (two names from each party if necessary without indicating who picked which mediator).
-The Court will select a mediator from among the four (4) names submitted by the parties.
-Once a mediator is agreed upon or selected by the Court, the parties shall contact the mediator to schedule an initial session.
-Any mediator selected pursuant to this rule must comply with the conflict check procedures in Rule 8 below.
+(c) If the parties are unable to agree on a neutral, the parties shall within the same five (5) business days from receipt of the Order of Reference, submit to the referring Justice the ADR Initiation Form with four (4) names from the roster (two names from each party if necessary without indicating who picked each neutral).
+The Court will select a neutral from among the four (4) names submitted by the parties.
+Once a neutral is agreed upon or selected by the Court, the parties shall contact the neutral to schedule an initial session.
+Any neutral selected pursuant to this rule must comply with the conflict check procedures in Rule 8 below.

-(d) The parties may agree on a mediator other than one listed on the Court=s roster, if they so desire.
-For a substitution to be made, the parties must contact the other mediator directly, make arrangements for that person to conduct the mediation, and submit a Mediation Initiation Form to both the Court and the selected mediator.
-Mediators selected from outside the Roster must comply with the deadlines set forth in these Rules and the confidentiality and immunity rules set forth herein as well.
+(d) The parties may agree on a neutral other than one listed on the Court’s roster, if they so desire.
+For a substitution to be made, the parties must contact the other neutral directly, make arrangements for that person to conduct the mediation or neutral evaluation, and submit a Neutral Initiation Form to both the Court and the selected neutral.
+A neutral selected from outside the Roster must nevertheless comply with the deadlines and confidentiality provisions set forth in these Rules.

-(e) The initial mediation session must be conducted within 45 days from the date of the Order of Reference.
+(e) The initial mediation or neutral evaluation session must be conducted within 45 days from the date of the Order of Reference.
 This deadline is important and must be met.
-In the event of any extraordinary difficulties, the mediator shall contact the Court and, if necessary, intervention will occur to expedite the process.
-The mediator may initially request a conference call with both parties regarding any preliminary matters.
+In the event of any extraordinary difficulties, the neutral shall contact the Court and, if necessary, intervention will occur to expedite the process.
+The neutral may initially request a conference call with both parties regarding any preliminary matters.
+If the neutral and the parties have agreed to proceed by a remote virtual online platform, the neutral shall, prior to the initial session, discuss the following with the parties: privacy expectations; confidentiality; prohibition on recording; participants’ ability to access and use virtual technology, including the availability of a secure internet connection; whether the participant needs an interpreter or other accommodation; safety concerns; any other requests by participants, including a participants’ request to have a support person present for the session (to be discussed and agreed to by the other participant).

-(f) At least one week before the initial session, each party shall deliver to the mediator a memorandum of not more than three pages, (12 point font, doubled spaced) setting forth that party's views as to the nature of the dispute, and suggestions as to how the matter might be resolved.
-This memorandum shall not be served on the adversary or filed in court, shall be read only by the mediator, and shall be destroyed by the mediator immediately upon completion of the proceeding.
+(f) At least one week before the initial session, each party shall deliver to the neutral a memorandum of not more than three pages, (12 point font, doubled spaced) setting forth that party’s views as to the nature of the dispute, and suggestions as to how the matter might be resolved.
+This memorandum shall not be served on the adversary or filed in court, shall be read only by the neutral, and shall be destroyed by the neutral immediately upon completion of the proceeding.

-(g) Unless exempted by the mediator for good cause, every party, including counsel must attend the initial mediation session either in person or, in the case of a corporation, partnership or other business entity, by an official (or more than one if necessary) who is both fully familiar with all pertinent facts and authorized to settle the matter.
-Any attorney who participates in the mediation process shall be fully familiar with the action and authorized to settle.
+(g) Unless exempted by the neutral for good cause, every party, including counsel must attend the initial ADR session either in person or remotely if agreed upon in advance, or, in the case of a corporation, partnership or other business entity, by an official (or more than one if necessary) who is both fully familiar with all pertinent facts and authorized to settle the matter.
+Any attorney who participates in the ADR process shall be fully familiar with the action and authorized to settle.

-(h) Parties and their counsel may be referred to mediation for a free four (4) hour initial session.
-Subject to the mediator=s discretion and full disclosure to the parties at the beginning of the initial session, the mediator may apply up to one (1) hour of preparation time toward the initial session, in which case the initial session shall last for no more than three (3) hours.
-At the conclusion of the initial session, the parties and mediator may (but are not required to) agree to continue the mediation.
-Mediator compensation for any additional mediation time beyond the initial session is governed by Rule 6, below.
+(h) Parties and their counsel may be referred to mediation or neutral evaluation for a free three (3) hour initial session.
+Subject to the neutral’s discretion and full disclosure to the parties at the beginning of the initial session, the neutral may apply up to ninety (90) minutes of preparation time toward the initial session, in which case the initial session shall last for no more than ninety (90) minutes.
+At the conclusion of the initial session, the parties and neutral may (but are not required to) agree to continue the ADR process.
+Neutral compensation for any additional time beyond the initial ADR session is governed by Rule 6, below.

-(i) Within seven (7) days after the mediation process has concluded-whether by agreement, or the refusal of one or more parties to continue, the mediator shall complete the Mediation Disposition Form indicating settlement or lack thereof and transmit the Form, along with any written agreement, to the Court.
-If the mediation process results in a settlement, the parties shall submit an appropriate stipulation to the Part of the Justice assigned.
+(i) Within seven (7) business days after the ADR process has concluded – whether by agreement, or the refusal of one or more parties to continue – the neutral shall complete the ADR Disposition Form indicating settlement or lack thereof and transmit the same, along with any written agreement, to the Court.
+If the ADR process results in a settlement, the parties shall submit an appropriate stipulation to the Part of the assigned Justice.

-(k) At the end of an initial session mandated by subdivision (h) of this Rule, any party or the mediator may terminate the mediation process.
-If the mediation process has been terminated by one party only, the identity of that party shall not be reported.
+(j) At the end of an initial session mandated by subdivision (h) of this Rule, any party or the neutral may terminate the ADR process.
+If the ADR process has been terminated by one party only, the identity of that party shall not be reported.

-(l) Notwithstanding the foregoing, if a party or counsel fails to schedule an appearance for a mediation session in a timely manner, appear at any scheduled session or otherwise fail to comply with these Rules, the mediator may advise the Court and the Court may impose sanctions.
+(k) Notwithstanding the foregoing, if a party or counsel fails to schedule an appearance for an ADR session in a timely manner, appear at any scheduled session or otherwise fail to comply with these Rules, the neutral may advise the Court and the Court may impose sanctions.

 Rule 4.
 Confidentiality:

-(a) The mediation process shall be confidential.
-All documents prepared by parties or their counsel and any notes or other writings prepared by the mediator in connection with the proceeding-as well as any communications made by the mediator, parties or their counsel, for, during, or in connection with the mediation process-shall be kept in confidence by the mediator and the parties and shall not be summarized, described, reported or submitted to the court by the mediator or the parties.
-No party to the mediation process shall, during the action referred to mediation or in any other legal proceeding, seek to compel production of documents, notes or other writings prepared for or generated in connection with the mediation process, or seek to compel the testimony of any other party concerning the substance of the mediation process.
-Any settlement, in whole or in part, reached during the mediation process shall be effective only upon execution of a written stipulation signed by all parties affected or their duly authorized agents.
+(a) The ADR process shall be confidential.
+All documents prepared by parties or their counsel and any notes or other writings prepared by the neutral in connection with the proceeding - as well as any communications made by the neutral, parties or their counsel, for, during, or in connection with the ADR process - shall be kept in confidence by the neutral, the parties and any individual present during the ADR process, and shall not be summarized, described, reported or submitted to the Court by the neutral or any individual present during the ADR process.
+No party to the ADR process shall, during the action referred to the ADR process or in any other legal proceeding, seek to compel production of documents, notes or other writings prepared for or generated in connection with the ADR process, or seek to compel the testimony of any other party concerning the substance of the ADR process.
+Any settlement, in whole or in part, reached during the ADR process shall be effective only upon execution of a written stipulation signed by all parties affected or their duly authorized agents.
 Such an agreement shall be kept confidential unless the parties agree otherwise, except that any party thereto may thereafter commence an action for breach of this agreement.
-Documents and information otherwise discoverable under the Civil Practice Law and Rules shall not be shielded from disclosure merely because the documents and information are submitted or referred to in the mediation process (including, without limitation, any documents or information which are directed to be produced pursuant to Rule 7b herein).
+Documents and information otherwise discoverable under the Civil Practice Law and Rules shall not be shielded from disclosure merely because the documents and information are submitted or referred to in the ADR process (including, without limitation, any documents or information which are directed to be produced pursuant to Rule 7 [b] herein).

-(b) No party to an action referred to the Program shall subpoena or otherwise seek to compel the mediator to testify in any legal proceeding concerning the content of the mediation process.
-In the event that a party to an action that had or has been referred to the Program attempts to compel such testimony, that party shall hold the mediator harmless against any resulting expenses, including reasonable legal fees incurred by the mediator or reasonable sums lost by the mediator in representing himself or herself in connection therewith.
-However, notwithstanding the foregoing and the provisions of Rule 4 (a), a party or the Court may report to an appropriate disciplinary body any unprofessional conduct engaged in by the mediator and the mediator may do the same with respect to any such conduct engaged in by counsel to a party.
+(b) No party to an action referred to the Program shall subpoena or otherwise seek to compel the neutral or any individual present during the ADR process to testify in any legal proceeding concerning the content of the ADR process.
+In the event that a party to an action that had or has been referred to the Program attempts to compel such testimony, that party shall hold the neutral harmless against any resulting expenses, including reasonable legal fees incurred by the neutral or reasonable sums lost by the neutral in representing himself or herself in connection therewith.
+However, notwithstanding the foregoing and the provisions of Rule 4 (a), a party or the Court may report to an appropriate disciplinary body any unprofessional conduct engaged in by the neutral and the neutral may do the same with respect to any such conduct engaged in by counsel to a party.

 Rule 5.
 Immunity of the Neutral: